Parametric audio equalizer

 plot!(title = "Результаты моделирования в Engee", ylabel = "Данные", xlabel="Время, c")

-Running and analysing the Simulink model
+Launching and analyzing the Simulink model

 mat"run_test_model('Equalizer')";